 See Signal Line.

 See Arms Index.

 A bearish Point & Figure chart pattern that forms when an O-Column breaks below the equal lows of the two prior O-Columns.
-See ChartSchool article on the P&F Triple Bottom Breakdown.
+See our ChartSchool article on the P&F Triple Bottom Breakdown.

 A bullish reversal pattern typically associated with line and bar charts.
 The pattern forms with three equal lows, at least one intermittent high to mark resistance and a breakout above resistance.
-See ChartSchool article on Triple Bottom (Reversal).
+See our ChartSchool article on Triple Bottom (Reversal).

 A bullish Point & Figure chart pattern that forms when an X-Column breaks above the equal highs of the two prior X-Columns.
-See ChartSchool article on the P&F Triple Top Breakout.
+See our ChartSchool article on the P&F Triple Top Breakout.

 A bearish reversal pattern typically associated with line and bar charts.
-The pattern forms with three prominent peaks, at least one intermittent low to mark support and break below support.
-See ChartSchool article on Triple Top (Reversal).
+The pattern forms with three prominent peaks, at least one intermittent low to mark support and a break below support.
+See our ChartSchool article on Triple Top (Reversal).

 A momentum indicator showing the percent rate-of-change of a triple exponentially-smoothed moving average.
 Like other oscillators, TRIX oscillates around a zero line.
 Its triple exponential smoothing makes it an excellent filter of market noise and it functions well as a leading indicator of market trends.
 See our ChartSchool article on TRIX

 The average of the high, low and close.
 Typical Price = (High + Low + Close)/3.